 Indonesian pork tenderloin is a dish that I had on my "to make" list for a while but just never got around to it.
 It combines some of my favorite ingredients including mango chutney and peanut butter to make one delectable sauce.
 The flavors are incredible, now making this pork dish one of my favorites.

 **Helpful tips and common mistakes

-Since I’ve been short on time lately with the new job, I’ve been making easier dishes, this being one of them.
-The pork is great to make for special occasions or just for a quick dinner since the marinade becomes the sauce and the pork simply needs to cook for about 15 minutes.
+Since I've been short on time lately with the new job, I've been making easier dishes, this being one of them.
+The Indonesian pork tenderloin is great to make for special occasions or just for a quick dinner.

-This Indonesian pork tenderloin was fabulous!
+This Indonesian pork tenderloin sure was fabulous!
 The sauce is a perfect combination of the ingredients, very well-balanced.
 You can taste the peanut butter, but not overwhelming so.
 Even though I marinated the pork only for 30 minutes, since the sauce is poured over it, you still get lots of flavors.
+Just divine!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.